RakhithJK/dbeaver-cloudbeaver-wiki/Role-management.md

 ---
-Also connection access can be configured in ACCESS tab in Connection and User dialogs.
+Also connection access can be configured in Connection and User dialogs.

 **Connection dialog**